 Here are some follow-focuses that you might be interested in.

-Here is our recommendation for an external monitor.
+Here is a good starting choice for an external monitor screen.

 If you aren't worried about customizing each part of your rig, you can get pre-built rigs which come with many of the essential components included.
 This might be a good choice if you just want to get a rig to mess around with as a starting point.
 You can always customize it more and upgrade parts of it later on as you go.